jnylam/jnylam.github.io/_courses/146-s17/homework05.md

 The goal of this assignment is to master the following concepts:

 - use the PriorityQueue ADT to design algorithms and data structures
+- explain the single source shortest path problem and the minimum spanning tree problem
 - Breadth-First search algorithm
 - Dijkstra's algorithm
 - Prim-Dijkstra-Jarnik algorithm
 - Kruskal's algorithm
 - for each of these algorithms
     - explain and implement the algorithm
-    - explain what problem it solves
+    - explain what problem the algorithm solves
     - explain the running time and its dependence on the data structure implementation (for Dijkstra and PDJ)

 # Submission